camziny/divoxutils/README.md

 - Group Builder: A novel feature allowing users to create in-game group setups by adding other users and selecting characters for each participant.

 ### User Authentication
-- Discord SSO with Clerk: We use Clerk to integrate Discord Single Sign-On (SSO), ensuring ease of use and secure access for our users.
+- Discord SSO with Clerk: I use Clerk to integrate Discord Single Sign-On (SSO), ensuring ease of use and secure access for our users.

 ### Technologies Used
 divoxutils is built with a robust stack to provide a seamless user experience: